 Australia is home to many destinations that satisfy a creative mind.
-Whether it’s art, culture or a bohemian lifestyle you’re after, check out these alternative spots while you’re in Australia.
+Whether it’s art, cool cafe culture or just a more free-thinking lifestyle you’re after, check out these alternative spots to move to in Australia.

 Byron Bay is Australia’s quintessential bohemian art town.